santgeek/santgeek/README.md

 <h3 align="left">Hi 👋!
-My name is Santiago Montoya and I'm a Front End Developer from Ecuador.</h3>
+My name is Santiago Montoya and I'm a Front End Developer, from Ecuador.</h3>

 ###